Loading information, please wait...loading

 dwarflabs dwarf mini test avis review opinion bewertung recensione 9

-As I wrote in the introduction, the form factor has completely changed.
-The previous models used a horizontal rotating tube mounted on a rotating base.
-This Dwarf Mini has switched to a vertical tube, as was already the case with some competitors.
-This type of configuration should in principle allow for a longer focal length, but if I rely on the specifications on the official website, that doesn’t seem to be the case.
-I will have the opportunity to verify this as soon as the sky clears.
+As I mentioned in the introduction, the form factor has completely changed.
+Previous models used a horizontal rotating tube mounted on a rotating base.
+This Dwarf Mini switches to a vertical tube, as some competitors already do.
+In theory, this kind of setup can provide a longer focal length, but based on the specs on the official website, that doesn’t seem to be the case here.
+I’ll be able to confirm that as soon as the sky clears.

 IMG_20251129_162649

-This new model has nothing to do with the previous ones and if it weren’t for the Dwarflabs logo, you could easily think it was a telescope from another brand.
-I don’t know if this gives us any clue about the next models or if it’s just an experiment; the format seems more appropriate to me but I’ll see how it goes in real use.
+This new model has nothing in common with the previous ones, and without the Dwarflabs logo you might think it was made by another brand.
+I don’t know whether this hints at future models or if it’s just an experiment.
+The format feels more suitable, but I’ll see how it plays out in real use.

 dwarflabs dwarf mini test avis review opinion bewertung recensione 6

-The tube can be tilted up to the vertical, and even a few degrees beyond, but to make it truly panoramic you need to use the rotating base.
-The previous models were limited in their movement, this one can rotate 360° without any problem.
+The tube can tilt vertically—and even a few degrees beyond that—but to make it truly panoramic, you need to use the rotating base.
+Previous models were more limited in their movement; this one can rotate 360° without any issue.

-To charge the telescope, you just have to plug it into any USB charger.
-The cable is included in the box but the charger is not.
-The USB port is used to charge the telescope but also to access its internal memory to retrieve the files it has produced.
-This is not mandatory because you can retrieve the files from the app, but if you want to get the raw files you can do it through the USB port.
+To charge the telescope, you just plug it into any USB charger.
+The cable is included in the box, but not the charger.
+USB lets you charge the telescope, but also access its internal storage to retrieve the files it has created.
+It’s not mandatory, because you can download files via the app, but if you want the raw files you can get them through the USB port.

 dwarflabs dwarf mini test avis review opinion bewertung recensione 10

-To turn the telescope on, just press the big button.
-When the button is surrounded by green, it’s ready to connect to your phone.
+To turn the telescope on, just press the large button.
+When the button is ringed in green, it’s ready to connect to your phone.
 The other indicators below show how much battery you have left.
-Since it can be connected via USB, you can also hook up a power bank to increase its battery life.
+Since it can be powered over USB, you can also plug it into a power bank if you want more runtime.

 dwarflabs dwarf mini test avis review opinion bewertung recensione 4

-The base rotates fully and is almost silent, so you won’t wake your neighbours if you decide to spend the night outside observing the stars.
+The base rotates fully and is almost silent, so you won’t wake your neighbors if you decide to spend the night outside stargazing.

 dwarflabs dwarf mini test avis review opinion bewertung recensione 1